 Time: As mentioned above, marketing and exposure are key in getting your house out there.
 Once people find your listing and it peaks their interest, they will want to see the home.
 You will need to set up dates to have an open house, taking up nights and weekends, but you will also have to take into account that some buyers won't be able to attend your open house and request private appointments instead.
 Are you able to take time out of work to accommodate these requests?

 Pricing: While you know how much your payoff amount is on your house and how much you would like to receive when selling, do you have the expertise to accurately price your home?
 You need to be careful not to overprice or underprice your home.
 An agent is trained in and has experience in accurately pricing homes, taking into considering the age, condition, size, location, and recent sales in your area.
 Though you might not always agree with what an agent tells you as far as what you think your house is worth, their expertise is invaluable in keeping expectations real and getting the house sold.

 Negotiations: Along with accurate and reasonable pricing, you need to consider if you are qualified to handle your own negotiations without allowing your emotions to take over.
 Agents are skilled in handling offers and counter-offers and knowing when to push back… and when not to.

 Legal Requirements and Disclosures: Many states have their own required disclosures that need to be addressed when selling a house.
 Without knowing what needs to be disclosed, which could be anything from the presence of lead paint to having sex offenders living in the general area, you could find yourself having legal action taken against you after the deal is finalized.

 Any way you look at it, all sellers are hoping to make top dollar on the sale of their home, but it is extremely important to realize the downside and potential risks in trying to do it without an agent.
-Instead of saving money, sellers often find themselves losing money in the end, as well as time.
+Instead of saving money, sellers often find themselves losing money, as well as time, in the end.